 2. American Express Premier Rewards Gold

-You earn 3X Membership Rewards points on airline tickets and 2X points on gas and groceries from the American Express Premier Rewards Gold card.
+You earn 3X Membership Rewards points on airline tickets and 2X points at US gas stations and US supermarkets from the American Express Premier Rewards Gold card.

 $175 $195 annual fee is waived the 1st year.